dazzle-software/issues/README.md

-# issues
+# Issues
-Issue tracking application extending GitHub's issues and pull requests for the dazzle platform.
+Issue tracking application extending GitHub's issues and pull requests for the Dazzle Platform project.